The Commons Lounge and Earl Moseley, Jr. Resource Library

 Venue Reservations

-• Requests for events held 8am-5pm must be open to the public.
+• Requests for events held 8am-5pm must be open to the public to allow students to continue use of the lounge.

 • Registered student organizations may request a reservation for an event held after 5pm during fall and spring.